June 29, 2018 / by VRdirect

 For example, to insert background music, create an interactive element in the Persistent node.
 On the right in the settings, you can specify the media path, i.e. the location on the computer where the sound file for the background music is located.
 Select the title and rename the element.

 Once this is done, you can create a new Time Event in the Persistent Node via the 'Plus' button on the right and select the 'Start Sound' action.
 In the 'Target' window, select the 'Background music' node you have just created.

 Once these steps have been completed, the music will play in the background of the entire Experience.

 Are you still with me?
 Awesome.
 Because this means that you actually did it!
 You have just created your first interactive VR experience.
 Without using any code.
 Just by drag and drop.
 Doesn't this feel insanely good?

 Oh right.
 It can't quite yet since you haven't actually seen your experience.
 Well, let's change that and dive into how to preview, export and publish an experience with VRdirect.

 So this is it.
 This is our ultimate guide to creating your first interactive VR experience without any code.
-We sincerely hope that you like our builder and if you have any questions whatsoever feel free to comment them on the social media channels or contact our team via Email.
+We sincerely hope that you like our studio and if you have any questions whatsoever feel free to comment them on the social media channels or contact our team via Email.
 We will always be happy to assist you with any issues whatsoever.